-This subclause describes the meaning of special non-terminals which are part of grammar rules:
+This subsection describes the meaning of special non-terminals which are part of grammar rules:

 '''

 []//0

+('|')//2

 (',')//2

-(',')//2

 (;)//2 ('|')//2 (alternative)

 call//1

 {}//1

+{}//1

 (\+)//1

 !//0

 (->)//2 in an if-then-else, and

 phrase//1.

 '''

-After preparation for execution of Grammar Rules, named "Grammar Rule expansion" or "expansion" for short, these non-terminals result in control constructs, respectively built-in predicates of ISO/IEC 13211-1 Prolog.
+After preparation for execution of Grammar Rules, named "Grammar Rule expansion" or "expansion" for short, these non-terminals, with exception of phrase//1, result in control constructs, respectively built-in predicates of ISO/IEC 13211-1 Prolog.

 Expansion of grammar control constructs is not simply a replacement by Prolog control constructs.

-Expansion is understood best by describing it wrt. the built-in predicates phrase/3 and phrase/2 (see 8.1.1).
-Execution of these predicates serves two goals: Firstly the final Grammar Rule Expansion, when this has not taken place earlier, i.e. preparation for execution of its Grammar Body and arguments; thereafter, secondly, the execution of the resulting Prolog goals.
+Logical expansion is defined by describing it wrt. the built-in predicate phrase/3 (see 10 and 8.1.1)

+Execution of this predicate serves two goals: Firstly the final expansion(of a grammar rule) (cf. definition 3.6), when this has not taken place earlier, i.e. preparation for execution of its body and arguments; thereafter, secondly, the execution of the resulting Prolog goals.

-From the parsing viewpoint phrase (NT, S) is true when the terminal sequence S is covered (cf. Definition 3.4) by the non-terminal NT.
+From the parsing viewpoint phrase(NT, S) is true when the terminal sequence S is covered (cf. Definition 3.4) by the non-terminal NT.
 Or, from the generation viewpoint it is true when NT generates S. The Grammar control constructs are described here informally.
 Section 10, "Prolog Definition of Phrase/3", provides a reference implementation that further defines the semantics of expansion.

-The numbering of the Prolog clauses for the grammar control constructs of this subclause 11, starting with %071%, is partially synchronized with the following section numbers.
+The numbering of the Prolog clauses of the procedure $dcg_cbody/4$ for the grammar control constructs of this section 10, starting with %071%, is partially synchronized with the following subsection numbers.

-In particular this subclause explicates the linkages between the terminal sequences upon expansion of the control constructs.
+In particular this subsection explicates the linkages between the terminal sequences upon expansion of the control constructs.

-7.15.1 []//0 - empty terminal sequence
+7.15.1 []//0 - empty terminal-sequence